Ouxsoft/LHTML/docs/README.md

 The config defines method calls to be orchestrated against all the modules instantiated.
 The methods can differ project to project but it stands to reason that one of the last ones will render the output from the module and its content will replace the original element entirely.

 ## Well-Formatted
-LHTML5 is a well-formatted markup scripting language; Coldfusion is not.
-In ColdFusion items like <cfelse> in <cfif><cfelse></cfif> are not open and closed meaning it is not well-formatted.
+LHTML5 is a well-formatted markup scripting language.
+It is RECOMMEND to close tags that are opened.

 ## Customizable Tags
-The LHTML5 design encourages the create of Module, such as navbar, rather than building a 10 layer deep statement of conditions.
-Unlikely ColdFusion, LHTML5 relies less on large nested objects that can be hard to read.

-Coldfusion limits developers to a set of prebuilt tags.
 In LHTML5 any tag can be used.
 And pre-exist HTML5 tags can be enhanced or transformed.
 For example, with LHTML5 for accessibility compliance, the alt attribute could be set to decorator when missing from img elements.
+LHTML5 discourages large nested logical elements that can be hard to read.
+The design encourages the creation of Module rather than building a 10 layer deep statement of conditions.